eltortuganegra/medieval-jousting-tournaments/README.md

-Ouuuuuuh yeah!!
+# Medieval Jousting Tournaments

-This is an amazing old project for get some of fun and learn tricks about programming with legacy code.
+This is an old amazing project developed long time ago (2013).
+I have decidided to publish this legacy code for make a refactor in a future.
+Feel free send me your commits!

-You can see the job in medievaljoustingtournaments.com.
+You can play in [medievaljoustingtournaments](medievaljoustingtournaments.eltortuganegra.com).

-Thanks you!
+Enjoy!